Did you know that a good place to start in improving your overall well-being is to address your gut health…

 So how can you best support your microbiome?
 Here are some of our top tips:

 1. Eat fermented foods

 Fermented foods introduce probiotics to your digestive system.
 Kimchi and sauerkraut are easy, delicious ways to add probiotics to your diet.
-Check out Where To Buy The Cultured Collective's Kimchi and Sauerkraut.
+Shop our store for The Cultured Collective's Kimchi and Sauerkraut.

 2. Up your fibre intake

 Fibre feeds beneficial microbes in the large intestine.
 Most of us don’t get nearly enough.
 Up your intake of beans, lentils and opt for green bananas next time you’re at the supermarket.